 CVE-2025-67685: Improper access control in Fortinet FortiSandbox

 CVE-2025-67685 is a Server-Side Request Forgery (SSRF) vulnerability affecting multiple versions of Fortinet FortiSandbox (4.
 0. x through 5.
 0. 4).
 It allows an authenticated attacker to send crafted HTTP requests that proxy internal requests to plaintext endpoints.
-The vulnerability requires high privileges and does not require user interaction.
-Although the CVSS score is low (3.
-4), the vulnerability could lead to limited information disclosure and potential internal network reconnaissance.
-No known exploits are currently reported in the wild.
+The vulnerability requires authentication and does not allow arbitrary internal request types, limiting its impact.
+The CVSS score is low (3.
+4) due to limited confidentiality and integrity impact, no availability impact, and the need for high privileges.
+No known exploits are reported in the wild.

 AI Analysis